layerai-archive/examples/ecommerce-order-review-score/README.md

 From the *olist_orders_dataset.csv* file, we have created 3 datasets:

-*  **orders_raw_table:** This is basically identical the csv file.
+*  **orders_raw_table:** This is basically identical to the csv file.
 It just Layer Dataset definition of the same orders raw data.

 https://app.layer.ai/layer/ecommerce_olist_order_review_score_prediction/datasets/orders_raw_table